bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 In some cases, you might want to ignore a whole folder.
 For example, if you have a huge `node_modules` folder, there is no need to add it and commit it to your Git project, as that directory is generated automatically whenever you run `npm install`.

 The same would go for the `vendor` folder in Laravel.
-You should not really add the `vendor` folder to your Git project, as all of the content of that folder is generated automatically whenever you run `composer install`.
+You should not add the `vendor` folder to your Git project, as all of the content of that folder is generated automatically whenever you run `composer install`.

-So in order to ignore the `vendors` and `node_modules` folders, you could just add them to your `.gitignore` file:
+So to ignore the `vendors` and `node_modules` folders, you could just add them to your `.gitignore` file:

 ```
 # Ignored folders